Top 5 Networking Tips

 Networking Soon?
 Here’s How to Work the Room

 Even if you’re not big on networking events, they can be rewarding to attend.
-Whether raising your profile with area employers or leading to a job offer on the spot, working the room opens the door to potential opportunities you may not even expect.
-Learn how to navigate your next networking event — and get the most from it — with these five helpful tips.
+Working the room opens the door to potential opportunities you may not even expect, whether raising your profile with area professionals or leading to a job offer on the spot.
+Learn how to navigate your next networking event — and get the most from it — with these five tips.

 1. Dress to Impress

-You’ve likely heard the saying “First impressions are everything.”
-Help put your best foot forward with threads that match the occasion — whether the event calls for business formal, business casual, festive fashion, cocktail wear, or other attire — and consider leaning toward the conservative end of the look.
-Dressing to impress will boost your confidence and leave a positive impression on the ones you meet.
+A business person iconNail that first impression with threads that match the occasion, whether business formal, festive and fashionable, or casual; if in doubt, consider leaning toward the conservative end of the look.
+Dressing the part will boost your confidence and leave a positive impression on whomever you meet.

 2. Prepare an Elevator Pitch

-Chances are you’ll have something in common — no matter how seemingly minor — with everyone at the event, and folks will want to learn more about you.
+A document iconFolks will want to learn a little about you.
+Chances are you’ll have something in common — no matter how seemingly minor — with everyone at the event.
 How can you prepare?
 Craft a short, informative pitch beforehand that kick-starts the conversation and allows you to showcase what you can bring to the table.

 3. Research Ahead of Time for Efficiency